Course Descriptions and Registration

 FULL YEAR ELECTIVES

 LIBRARY AIDE Media aides will receive instruction in library skills and media center management.
-Library skills include: Understanding of the Dewey Decimal System.
-Media center management skills include: locating and shelving materials (alphabetical and numerical filing), operating duplicating equipment and computers, assisting media center patrons.
+Library skills include Understanding of the Dewey Decimal System.
+Media center management skills include locating and shelving materials (alphabetical and numerical filing), operating duplicating equipment and computers, assisting media center patrons.
 A signature is required for this class. *Students must have librarian approval.
 Pick up required approval aide form from Mrs. Yei in the Library.

-TEACHER'S AIDE Some teachers choose student aides to help them with various duties.
+TEACHERS AIDE Some teachers choose student aides to help them with various duties.
 Good attendance and being responsible are two important qualifications for this class. *Students must have teacher approval.
 Pick up required approval aide form from the teacher.

 ENGLISH LANGUAGE DEVELOPMENT II Is an intensive course of communicative and academic English instruction.
 The course is designed for students identified as English Language Learners (ELLs) at the emergent levels of oral, reading and writing in English.

-CHORUS (Fee $) This chorus is for 8th-grade Students who love to sing.
+BEGINNING CHORUS (Fee$)) This chorus is for 8th-grade Students who love to sing.
 We build on the rhythms they learned in 7th grade and continue to learn to read and follow written music.
-Students are divided into Sopranos, Altos, Tenors, and for those 8th grades whose voices are changing, Baritones.
+Students are divided into Sopranos, Altos, Tenors, and for those students whose voices are changing, Baritones.
 The music this class sings is more difficult and complex than it is for the beginning choruses.
 We also concentrate on singing with good tone and correct diction.
 There is one evening concert per term where the students perform for their parents and guests the music they learn in class.
 These concerts are required and are 20% of the term grade.
 These classes may also be called upon to sing for other school events.

 BEG ORCHESTRA (Class Fee) (No pre-requisites) Students will learn how to play violin, viola, cello, or bass at a beginning level.
-Assignments include; keeping a practice log, participating in performances, attending/viewing other performances, and daily participation.
+Assignments include keeping a practice log, participating in performances, attending/viewing other performances, and daily participation.
 Students will rent or purchase their own instruments.
 Instruments are available through Tooele Jr. High (first come, first serve) with a $50.00 rental fee.

-ADV ORCHESTRA (Class Fee) This class requires an audition.
+ADV ORCHESTRA (Fee$) This class requires an audition.
 Students are expected to know how to tune their own instruments, be proficient at reading music, know ALL their notes (sharps, flats, and naturals) in the first position, have a basic understanding of 3rd and 4th positions, Students will rent or purchase their own instruments.
 Orchestra skills, theory, and technique will be taught.
 Students will be expected to perform at least 4 concerts, possible competitions, solos and ensembles.

-BEGINNING BAND (Class Fee) -- Designed for students with little or no musical experience and who would like to learn to play a band related instrument.
+BEGINNING BAND (Fee$) -- Designed for students with little or no musical experience and who would like to learn to play a band related instrument.
 Open to 7th and 8th graders.
 Class of instruction in trumpet, trombone, flute, clarinet, and alto saxophone.
 All students are given the opportunity to learn percussion as well as their main instrument.
 Students are required to perform at 4 concerts, one per quarter, as well as perform a solo during class in the spring.
 During the summertime a summer band program will be offered for all students.
 Students are expected to have their own instruments to learn on, either by direct purchase or through a rental program provided by a local music company.
 Explanation of rental or purchase programs is covered in the first week of instruction.
 There is an extremely limited number of school-owned instruments available.

 STUDENT GOVERNMENT As elected members of the Student Government.
 The Student Body Officers do more than just represent the student body.
 Student Government is responsible for shaping much of the student experience at Tooele Junior High.
 This highly active and visible organization serves the entire student body by sponsoring and organizing activities that range from service projects to assemblies to announcements and fundraising.
 Student Government supports several school spirit activities